limey-bean/Anacapa/README.md

 	-t	Illumina Platform: HiSeq (2 x 150) or MiSeq ( >= 2 x 250)

  - Optional:
- 	-u	If running on HPC (e.g. UCLA's Hoffman2 cluster), this is your username: e.g. eecurd
+ 	-u	If running on an HPC (e.g. UCLA's Hoffman2 cluster), this is your username: e.g. eecurd
 	-l	If running locally: -l  (no argument needed)
  	-f	path to file with forward primers in fasta format
     		e.g.	 >16s